 7. Energy Efficiency

-Truth be told, running home appliances can be costly, and this is no exception for wine coolers.
-More often than not, the wine cooler needs to be powered on in order to keep the wine bottles at the right temperature.
+Truth be told, running home appliances can be costly, which is no exception for wine coolers.
+More often than not, the wine cooler needs to be powered on to keep the wine bottles at the right temperature.
 For this reason, it is a good idea to settle for energy-efficient models that will lower your energy bill.
-Coolers that are Energy Star certified are a great choice since they consume 20-30% less energy.
+Energy Star certified coolers are a great choice since they consume 20-30% less energy.
 You may also want to look for energy-efficient features like LED lighting, triple-pane glass, and thermoelectric cooling technology.

 9. Additional Features

 Other features to keep in mind when buying your wine cooler includes;